 Setting up surveillance footage streaming

 Most surveillance camera systems use Real Time Streaming Protocol (RTSP) to communicate with streaming media players like the Raspberry Pi.
 Business owners can use this protocol to display video output from their security systems to a CCTV security monitor.
 To display live security footage on your security camera display, you first need the RTSP link pathway for your particular security camera’s make and model.
 Finding the RTSP link pathway for your surveillance camera can sometimes be a bit of a challenge.
-If you are having trouble finding this information, check out iSpyConnect’s database of URLs for a wide variety of surveillance cameras.
+If you are having trouble finding that information, check out iSpyConnect’s database of URLs for a wide variety of surveillance cameras.

 Next, you will need software for your Raspberry Pi to process the video stream and project it to a security camera display.
-One software option for this task is Screenly’s free, open source software Screenly OSE.
+One software option for this task is Screenly’s free open source software Screenly OSE.
 To use Screenly OSE, you will need a basic technical background.
 For a comprehensive guide on flashing Screenly onto your Raspberry Pi’s microSD card, check out our step-by-step video.

-Once you find the RTSP URL for your security camera, you can simply enter it as URL asset using the Screenly OSE interface.
+Once you find the RTSP URL for your security camera, you can simply enter it as URL content using the Screenly OSE interface.
 Note that you must pair each CCTV security monitor with its own Raspberry Pi device.
 You can find more details on how to pair your Raspberry Pi media player and security camera display on this Screenly OSE video guide.

 High-resolution images for your security camera display